We track illnesses caused by tick bites in Dane County. While we don't identify ticks, there are organizations that do.

 - Remove ticks promptly with a tweezer by holding the tweezers close to the tick's head and pulling upward with steady pressure.
 Ticks can be as small as a poppy seed or sesame seed.
 It’s important to remove ticks completely, and as soon as possible.

 - Shower or bathe as soon as possible after you've been outside.

 - Tumble clothing you’ve worn on high heat in a dryer to kill any ticks on clothing.

 Ticks and Pets

 Dogs are very susceptible to tick bites and the diseases they cause.
-Use tick prevention products should be used on dogs regularly and do tick checks daily.
-Remove the tick right away.
+Tick prevention products should be used on dogs regularly, and do tick checks daily.
+If you find a tick, remove it right away.
 If a tick comes into the house on a dog, it could bite another pet or person living in the house.

 Tick bites on dogs can be hard to spot.
 Look for ticks:

 - In and around ears

 - Under the collar

 Symptoms of tickborne diseases may take 7 to 21 days to show.
 Call your vet if your dog has behavior or appetite changes.